lsymons193/Baseball-Bash-by-Louise-Symons./README.md

 The player can change the speed rate of the ball in the code, if they wanted to increase or decrease the speed rate that the ball is moving depending on their personal preference.

 In the future, if I was to change the features of Baseball Bash I would change the objects of the pygame so that the ball could be a different colour, to give the ball more of a "Baseball Appearance".
-I would include more features to make the appearance of the baseball game more relevant to a baseball match such as; Baseball Score Board and using a baseball glove as a paddle instead of the black paddle that is currently in the game.
-This would help make the appearance of the baseball theme seem more realistic to the player.
+I would include more features to make the appearance of the baseball game more relevant to a baseball match such as; Baseball Score Board and using a baseball glove as a paddle instead of the black paddle that is in the game.
+This would make the appearance of the baseball bash game seem more realistic with baseball objects and features.
 -------------------------------------------------------------------------------------------------------------------------
 Louise Symons
 E-Mail: L.symons@students.rave.ac.uk